alexalexyang/dalang/README.md

 A few colleagues add that Scaleway is not recommended.
 Seems like people haven't been happy with the way they bring up servers.
 I don't have details in this area, but I've used them a little in the last year and their documentation is really not great.
 You should research them more before deciding.

 A few colleagues say that OVHcloud is pretty good.
 I haven't tried them.
 But when I finally get time to refactor Hetzner out of the picture, I'll try them.

+## Notes in general

+There are two Nginx ingress controllers.
+One by Nginx and the other [by the k8s community](https://kubernetes.github.io/ingress-nginx/).

 ## References